croz-ltd/nrich/nrich-encrypt/README.md

 ## Encrypt and Decrypt using Spring configuration

-Library can also be used by specifying fully qualified method names and additional arguments using `EncryptionConfiguration` list.
+Module can also be used by specifying fully qualified method names and additional arguments using `EncryptionConfiguration` list.

 `EncryptionConfiguration` consists of the following data: